CentraCare—St. Cloud Hospital

 Child and Adolescent Clinical Fellowship

-On our child/adolescent clinical team we have opportunities for specialized training in therapy and assessment for diverse patient concerns, including autism spectrum disorders (ASD), fetal alcohol spectrum disorders (FASD), anxiety, depression, ADHD, trauma-related diagnoses, eating disorders, adjustment to chronic illness, integrated behavioral health and partial hospitalization programming.
+On our child/adolescent clinical team we have opportunities for specialized training in therapy and assessment for diverse patient concerns, including autism spectrum disorders (ASD), fetal alcohol spectrum disorders (FASD), anxiety, depression, ADHD, trauma-related diagnoses, adolescent gender and sexual medicine, adjustment to chronic illness, integrated behavioral health and partial hospitalization programming.
 There are opportunities to do comprehensive assessments in our outpatient clinic, partial hospitalization program and inpatient mental health unit, as well as participation in our interdisciplinary assessment clinics (ASD and FASD).

 Specialization in ASD could include participation in an interdisciplinary ASD assessment clinic (including providers in psychology, psychiatry, occupation therapy and speech therapy), providing psychology-only assessment for ASD and providing consultation visits, individual and/or parent-focused therapy modalities.
 Previous training on the ADOS-2 is preferred.

 Specialization in assessment and treatment of youngsters impacted by prenatal alcohol exposure, could include a rotation with Proof Alliance.
 Proof Alliance is a national leader in promoting awareness about the effects of prenatal alcohol exposure and supporting individuals and families impacted by fetal alcohol spectrum disorders (FASD).
-In this fellows would work with an interdisciplinary team to complete psychological assessments through Proof Alliance’s Diagnostic Clinic, in addition to working with Proof Alliance staff to develop best practices in diagnosing FASDs and development of innovative approaches to reducing barriers to patient care and clinic capacity.
+In this rotation, Fellows would work with an interdisciplinary team to complete psychological assessments through Proof Alliance’s Diagnostic Clinic, in addition to working with Proof Alliance staff to develop best practices in diagnosing FASDs and development of innovative approaches to reducing barriers to patient care and clinic capacity.
+A minor rotation through our CentraCare FASD multidisciplinary assessment clinic, working with medical, behavioral health, and rehabilitation clinic providers to do comprehensive assessments and feedback is also available to the Fellow.

-Specialization in health psychology could include a rotation with our Integrated Behavioral Health Clinic Team, as well as outpatient therapy providing long-term management of chronic illness.
-As part of our IBH team, fellows would be embedded in the medical clinic; primary care or specialty care (i.e., Pediatrics, Family Medicine, Virtual Health to Rural Clinics).
-Fellows would provide behavioral health care in conjunction with the medical team in support of health and behavior change.
+Specialization in health psychology could include a rotation with our Integrated Behavioral Health Clinic Team and outpatient therapy providing long-term management of chronic illness.
+As part of our IBH team, fellows would be embedded in the medical clinic; primary care or specialty care (i.e., Pediatrics, Family Medicine,).
+Fellows would work within a Primary Care Behavioral Health (PCBH) model, working with a multidisciplinary team, utilizing screenings and targeted assessments, and brief intervention services.
+Fellows would provide behavioral health care with the medical team in support of health and behavior change.
 Fellows could provide consultation for physicians and other healthcare providers around behavioral or emotional issues related to a patient's medical condition.
+See more detailed information on these IBH training tracks, in our “Clinical Training Opportunities” section above.

 Fellows interested in Partial Hospitalization programming would have the opportunity to do a rotation at Clara’s House – where we provide needed mental health services for children and teens ages 5–18.
 Post-doc fellows would have the opportunity to engage with a multidisciplinary team in providing comprehensive assessment and treatment interventions using evidence-based practices based on the Attachment, Regulation and Competency (ARC) Framework of Blaustein and Kinniburgh.
 Each member of the multi-disciplinary team contributes to the ‘attunement’ or understanding of the child and caregivers, and a treatment plan is coordinated by a team of specialists that include psychiatrists, advance-practice providers, psychotherapists, psychologists, occupational therapists, speech and language pathologists, art therapists, recreation therapists, program facilitators, behavioral health technicians and teachers.